LegendOnTop/fpagechecker/README.md

 # Fingerprint Checker

 A high-performance Discord fingerprint analyzer that checks and categorizes fingerprints by age using multi-threading.
+I am not held liable in case of any happenings.

 ## Credits